TO FEEL by Murray Hidary

 you realize:

-Perhaps this is all
+This is all

-the world ever asked of us—
+the world ever asked of us:

 to feel it,